swannodette/baduk/_posts/2016-08-02-us-go-congress-day4.markdown

 actually end up participating in.
 Instead I played a really fun even game with Ethan from Mostly Go.
 It wasn't a super serious game in that we spent a lot of time discussing while playing.
-David 1D (not me, the person who we met in Amtrak line) observed our game and patiently answered many questions we both had about various board situations.
+David 1D (not me, the person who we met in the Amtrak line) observed our game and patiently answered many questions we both had about various board situations.
 Eventually David had to leave but he said he would be attending the Mostly Go meetup more frequently now.